For more information contact:

 Food and Lodging

 University travelers are to use U.S.-flag air carriers for international air transportation.
-If a foreign carrier is used, the traveler is to justify the use of the foreign carrier on the Travel Authority or Travel Expense Voucher.
+If a foreign carrier is used, the traveler is to justify the use of the foreign carrier on a Spend Authorization or Expense Report in Workday.
 The traveler is to be mindful that the state considers economy to be the primary criteria to apply when making travel decisions.

 Travel Supported by Sponsored Projects